 Disadvantages of Distance education

-- In distance education the lack of personal interaction with lecturers and faculty members persists.
+- In distance education, the lack of personal interaction with lecturers and faculty members persists.
 Therefore, reading voluminous books without guidance can be hectic for students.

 - Some distance learning institutes provide materials through online only.
-As a result, this overdependence of learning on internet sometimes may lead to inconvenience amongst students who don’t have internet access or are uncomfortable with this technology.
+As a result, this overdependence of learning on the internet sometimes may lead to inconvenience amongst students who don’t have internet access or are uncomfortable with this technology.

-- There may be lack of discipline as due to absence of faculty, there won’t be anybody to remind students to meet deadlines and submit their assignments on time.
+- There may be lack of discipline as due to the absence of faculty, there won’t be anybody to remind students to meet deadlines and submit their assignments on time.

 - Students may feel detached and lonely sitting and studying from their homes as there is no classroom environment and other students to interact with.

-- Some courses can’t be pursued through distance learning like Medicine and Engineering because of the practical classes and experiments cannot be conducted over internet.
+- Some courses can’t be pursued through distance learning like Medicine and Engineering because of the practical classes and experiments cannot be conducted over the internet.

-- Also Distance education has a major disadvantage as some employers prefer candidates who have pursued regular courses rather than candidates who have done distance education, no matter how good their institute or college is.
+- Also, Distance education has a major disadvantage as some employers prefer candidates who have pursued regular courses rather than candidates who have done distance education, no matter how good their institute or college is.

 There are pros and cons in every aspect of life.
 Sometimes the relevance of a concept is judged by whether it is advantageous or disadvantageous.
 Regarding the concept of distance education, the advantages certainly outweigh the disadvantages.
 In simple words, Distance Education is a boon for students who wish to carry out further studies.
-Distance courses provided by certain universities like Indira Gandhi National Open University (IGNOU) is by far better and superior than most of the regular classroom courses in terms of study materials that are provided by them (http://www.ignoukolkatarc.com/).
+Distance courses provided by certain universities like Indira Gandhi National Open University (IGNOU) is by far better and superior to most of the regular classroom courses in terms of study materials that are provided by them (http://www.ignoukolkatarc.com/).

 In a country like India, it is a mandate for every student to have a basic graduation degree in order to get a decent job.
-With the ever increasing population in this country, the number of aspiring students is more than the number of seats available in colleges.
+With the ever-increasing population in this country, the number of aspiring students is more than the number of seats available in colleges.
 Most of the students fail to get university seats due to the high fees demanded and limited seats available in the colleges in pursuing a regular course.
-Also most aspirants want to increase their job experience along with pursuing their educational courses.
+Also, most aspirants want to increase their job experience along with pursuing their educational courses.
 Thus, distance education has become the choice of many aspirants as it is cost effective and can be done without gaining a university seat for pursuing the course.